-Position Vector Salton Sea(Collaboration with Torres Martinez Desert Cahuilla Indians)
+(In partnership with the Torres Martinez Desert Cahuilla Tribal Community)

 Position Vector Salton Sea is a permanent site-specific land art installation that measures the disappearance of the Salton Sea on the Torres Martinez Indian Reservation and leverages creative resources within the tribal community to formulate an artistic response to this emergent socioecological catastrophe.